MrW0r57/MrW0r57.github.io/_posts/2020-05-27-enumeration-is-the-key-to-success-6-1.md

 # smbclient \\\\<targetIP>\\<sharename>
 ~~~

-**After succesfully connecting use 'help' command to list navigation commands and try to get more information from those shares.**
+**After successfully connecting use 'help' command to list navigation commands and try to get more information from those shares.**

-You can also simply your task using [enum4linux](https://github.com/portcullislabs/enum4linux) tool in seconds.
+You can also simplify your task using [enum4linux](https://github.com/portcullislabs/enum4linux) tool in seconds.

-**usage :**
+**usage:**

 ~~~
 # enum4linux -a <targetIP>